dotnet/android/Documentation/guides/AndroidAssetPacks.md

 ## Release Configuration

 In order for the application to function correctly we need to inform the `R8` linker which java classes we need to keep.
-To do this we need to add the following lines to a `Proguard.cfg` file which is in the root of our project folder.
+To do this we need to add the following lines to a `ProGuard.cfg` file which is in the root of our project folder.

 ```
 -keep com.google.android.play.*
 ```

-Alternatively you can create a file called `Proguard.cfg` and use the `ProguardConfiguration` built action.
+Alternatively you can create a file called `ProGuard.cfg` and use the [@(ProguardConfiguration)](~/android/deploy-test/building-apps/build-items.md#proguardconfiguration) built action.
 Adding these lines will ensure that all the required java components are not linked away during the Release build.

 ## Testing and Debugging